hanabi/hanabi.github.io/Reference.md

   * Alice has nothing to do.
 Alice discards her chop and it is a red 4.
   * Bob has nothing to do (meaning that there are no normal *Play Clues* or *Save Clues* to give).
 Bob also has a completely unclued hand.
   * Bob's chop is his slot 5 card.
 Since Bob does not see the red 4 in anyone else's hand and Bob's slot 5 card has no positive or negative clues on it, it is possible that Bob's slot 5 card could be the red 4.
 Thus, Bob knows that he is currently in a *Double Discard Situation* for the red 4.
-  * Since, there are no normal *Play Clues* or *Save Clues* available, Bob looks around to see if he can give a *5 Stall*.
-Bob sees that Cathy has a 5 on her slot 1, so he clues number 5 to Cathy as a *5 Stall*.
+  * Since there are no normal *Play Clues* or *Save Clues* available, Bob looks around to see if he can give a *5 Stall*.
+Bob sees that Cathy has a red 5 on her slot 1, so he clues number 5 to Cathy as a *5 Stall*.
   * Cathy knows that since Bob was in a *Double Discard Situation* for the red 4, she should not read too closely into his clues.
 This number 5 clue must just be a *5 Stall* (as opposed to a *Play Clue* on the 5).

 <br />